mnot/I-D/for-the-users/draft.md

 under-represented members of the Internet community, and often such harm is not so onerous or obvious as to dissuade them from using something (e.g., {{RFC6265}}).

-In other words -- because our decisions have ethical implications, we will consider their impact and determine whether it is within our core values, and do so in a well-defined open fashion.
+In other words -- because our decisions have ethical implications, we should consider their impact and determine whether it is within our core values, and do so in a well-defined, open fashion.

-To facilitate that, this document outlines a set of guidelines for identifying the relevant parties to an Internet standard, along with their relative priorities.
+To facilitate that, this document outlines a set of guidelines for identifying the relevant parties to an Internet standard.
+The aim of doing so is to both clarify the decision-making process, and to aid external parties when engaging with and judging the results of the standards process.

 It also gives end user the highest priority in such considerations.

 ## Notational Conventions